SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

      listedSeedLength++;
 }
 ```
-In the code above we create a function called listSeed which includes parameters names and its type.
+The function includes parameters names and its type.
 We use the underscore in the name of the parameters to differentiate it from the struct value we are setting.
 The function has its visibilty type set to public.

-Next we use the `require` function to ensure that all fields that the user will fill when listing a seed in the fronted should not be empty.
+Next we use the `require` method to ensure that all fields that the user will fill when listing a seed in the fronted should not be empty.

+The require method which takes two parameters:
+  - The condition
+  - The error message

-Next, we associate the key listedSeedLength with a new SeedInformaition structure in the listedSeeds mapping.
+Next, we associate the key `listedSeedLength` with a new `SeedInformaition` structure in the `listedSeeds` mapping.

 The first field of the struct is the address of the owner who can receive payments.
 The msg.sender function returns the address of the entity that initiated the call and is capable of receiving payments.
 This address will be stored as the owner's address.
 You also need to assign values to the other variables using the provided parameters.